-- Keeping Children Safe In Education See appendix 6 for guidance about reading of KCSIE - the school's staff code of conduct - the pupil behaviour policy - the safeguarding response for children missing in education (included within our attendance policy) - the school's online safety policy and acceptable use agreement
+Keeping Children Safe In Education

+See appendix 6 for guidance about reading of KCSIE

+- the school's staff code of conduct - the pupil behaviour policy

+- the safeguarding response for children missing in education (included within our attendance policy) - the school's online safety policy and acceptable use agreement

 Staff are asked to sign to confirm their understanding and accept responsibility for following up any questions or queries they have arising from reading this document (with a member of our safeguarding team).
-Face to face training is supplemented by online CPD to ensure ongoing and up to date training is provided.
+This is achieved via Talent LMS.